 - 1. Quizzes: Quiz scores remain consistent from year to year.
 The instructor plans to continue course content and delivery revisions each year to improve student outcomes.
 Quiz content will be evaluated each year to make sure the content is the most current and the questions reflect what was taught in class. - 2.
-Final Exam: The average final exam score has increased 2% each year.
-This is likely due to revision of course content after each cohort and improvements made by the instructor.
-A new textbook was adopted after the second cohort, it will continue to be used next year.
-The final exam will continue to be revised each year as the lecture and quiz material is updated each time the course is offered. - 3.
+Exams: The exam format was changed to include 3 unit exams instead of one comprehensive final exam.
+Exam averages improved by 2% after the change from one to three exams. - 3.
 Weight of Assignments and Grade Distribution: The weight of assignments and exams is reviewed each year to ensure points awarded are distributed appropriately and accurately measure student learning.
-The program grade scale is currently 75%-79% =C, 80%-89%=B and 90%-100%=A. This is not an even distribution and is artificially inflating grades into the A and
+The program grade scale is currently 75%-79% =C, 80%-89%=B and 90%-100%=A. This is not an even distribution and is artificially inflating grades into the A and B range.

-B range.
 The program grading scale should be evaluated and adjusted for a more even scale which would in turn create a more accurate grade distribution in a Bell Curve with A's, B's and C's.